ombu/drupal-ombublog/README.md

 In order for the multi-section functionality to work, another module needs to define a vocabulary to use for the blog sections (in order to keep the ombublog module as reusable as possible).
-This module needs to create the vocabulary and assign the vocabulary machine name to the `ombublog_vocabulary` variable.
+This module needs to create the vocabulary and assign the vocabulary machine name to the `ombublog_category_vocabulary` variable.

 This can be done either in a feature or in a `hook_install()`.
 Here's an example of a `hook_install()` implementation: